 To encourage everyone to make a fair contribution, when assigning places on the Teacher & Facilitator Training Course we will only recognise registered course attendees.

 I am interested in the Total Yoga Nidra Teacher & Facilitator Training.
 I am an experienced yoga teacher who has practiced one style of yoga nidra for many years and teach it regularly to my students.
-Do I really need to do a 'foundation' course first?
+Do I really need to do the Immersion Experience foundation course first?

-The Foundation is the place where that breadth of experience is gained.
-If you already have deep experience of several schools of yoga nidra then the Foundation may not be necessary, but if your experience is limited to a single form then the Foundation is an essential precursor for the teaching course.
+The Immersion Experience is the place where that breadth of experience is gained.
+If you already have deep experience of several schools of yoga nidra then the Immersion Experience may not be necessary, but if your experience is limited to a single form then the Immersion Experience is an essential precursor for the teaching course.

 I'd like to buy this online course, but I don't live in the UK and don't have a UK bank account.
 Can I still participate?